Focal Modulation Networks: Introduction

-In this work, we aim to answer the fundamental question: \textit{Is there a more efficient and effective way than (hybrid) SA to model input-dependent long-range interactions?} We start with an analysis of the current SoTA methods.
-In Fig.~\ref{fig:teaser}(a), we show a window-wise attention between the red query token and the surrounding orange tokens proposed in Swin Transformer~\cite{liu2021swin}.
-With a simple window-shift strategy, Swin attains superior performance to ResNets across various vision tasks.
-To enlarge the receptive field, focal attention~\cite{yang2021focal} is proposed to additionally aggregate {summarized} visual tokens far away to capture coarse-grained, long-range visual dependencies, as shown in Fig.~\ref{fig:teaser}(b).
-To generate the output, both methods involve a heavy interaction (green arrows) followed by an equally heavy aggregation (purple arrows) between the query and a large number of spatially distributed tokens (context features), which are extracted via either window partition or unfolding.
-In this work, we take an alternative way by first aggregating contexts around each query and then modulating the query with the aggregated context.
-This alteration still enables input-dependent token interaction, but significantly eases the process by decoupling the aggregation with individual queries and making the interaction light-weight upon a couple of features.
-As shown in Fig.~\ref{fig:teaser}(c), we can simply apply query-agnostic aggregations (\textit{e.g.}, depth-wise convolution) to generate summarized tokens at different levels of granularity.
-Afterwards, these summarized contexts are selectively aggregated depending on the query content, and finally fused into the query vector.
-Our method is inspired by focal attention~\cite{yang2021focal} in that both methods perform multiple levels of aggregation to capture fine- and coarse-grained visual contexts.
-However, unlike focal attention that extracts the summarized tokens at target locations followed by attention, our method extracts at each query position and replaces the attention with a simple modulation, \textit{i.e.}, element-wise affine transformation.
-Hence, we call this new method \textit{focal modulation} and replace SA with it for input-dependent token interaction, resulting in a simpler and attention-free architecture, \textit{Focal Modulation Network} (or \emph{FocalNet} in short).
+In this work, we aim at answering the fundamental question: \textit{Is there a better way than SA to model input-dependent long-range interactions?} We start with an analysis on the current advanced designs for SA.
+In Fig.~\ref{fig:teaser} left side, we show a commonly-used (window-wise) attention between the red query token and its surrounding orange tokens proposed in ViTs~\cite{dosovitskiy2020image} and Swin Transformer~\cite{liu2021swin}.
+To produce the outputs, SA involve heavy query-key interactions (red arrows) followed by equally heavy query-value aggregations (yellow arrows) between the query and a large number of spatially distributed tokens (context features).
+However, {is it necessary to undertake such heavy interactions and aggregations?} In this work, we take an alternative way by \emph{first aggregating contexts focally around each query and then adaptively modulating the query with the aggregated context}.
+As shown in Fig.~\ref{fig:teaser} right side, we can simply apply query-agnostic focal aggregations (\textit{e.g.}, depth-wise convolution) to generate summarized tokens at different levels of granularity.
+Afterwards, these summarized tokens are adaptively aggregated into a \textit{modulator}, which is finally injected into the query.

+This alteration still enables input-dependent token interaction, but significantly eases the process by decoupling the aggregation from individual queries, hence making the interactions light-weight upon merely a couple of features.
+Our method is inspired by focal attention~\cite{yang2021focal} which performs multiple levels of aggregation to capture fine- and coarse-grained visual contexts.
+However, our method extracts at each query position the modulator and exploits a much simpler way for the query-modulator interaction.
+We call this new mechanism \textit{Focal Modulation}, with which we replace SA to build an attention-free architecture, \textit{Focal Modulation Network}, or \emph{FocalNet} in short.